NTHU-LSALAB/KubeShare/README.md

 # KubeShare 2.0

 A topology and heterogeneous resource aware scheduler for fractional GPU allocation in Kubernetes cluster
 KubeShare 2.0 is designed in the way of the scheduling framework.

+Note that KubeShare 1.0 is deprecated.
+Refer to the [KubeShare 1.0 branch](https://github.com/NTHU-LSALAB/KubeShare/tree/release-1.0) for the old version.

 # Features
 * Support fractional gpu allocation(<=1) and integer gpu allocation(>1)